 Analysis 3: Which trajectories in CPD predict smoking cessation?

 Elastic net linear regression was used to predict smoking abstinence at 1-year follow-up using (1) all baseline characteristics from Analysis 2, and (2) Latent Class (from Analysis 1) in addition to those predictors, and (3) baseline predictors with only subjects in each Latent Class, respectively.
-The dependent variable was CO in parts per million.
+The dependent variable was CO in parts per million (ppm).
 Predicted CO values ≤ 11 ppm were considered indicative of quitting smoking.

 Each regression model was fit using the procedures outlined in Analysis 2, with model performance measured using the coefficient of determination, R2.